Filipino megachurch founder forced girls and young women into sex, telling them it was ‘God’s will,’ feds say

 Its mission was “to provide children in the Philippines with various residential services, medical, psychosocial, educational support and emergency assistance to harness their potential in community,” according to court records.
 It wasn’t until 2007 that the church began operating its foundation in the United States.

 Quiboloy first ran the church from the Philippines, court records state.
-By 2018, he was regularly traveling to the U.S. to monitor the church’s operations, court records state.
+By 2018, he was regularly traveling to the United States to monitor the church’s operations, court records state.
 He allegedly stayed at large residences that he controlled, including homes in Calabasas, Calif., Las Vegas and Kapolei, Hawaii.

-Prosecutors said Quiboloy began his illegal trafficking operation by ordering his administrators to bring church workers from the Philippines to the U.S. using fake visas.
-The workers were expected to stand outside of businesses and ask for money for the supposed charity, court records state, when in reality, the collections were used to cover church finances and leaders’ fancy lifestyles.
+Prosecutors said Quiboloy began his illegal trafficking operation by ordering his administrators to bring church workers from the Philippines to the United States using fake visas.
+The workers were expected to stand outside businesses and ask for money for the supposed charity, court records state, when in reality, the collections were used to cover church finances and leaders’ fancy lifestyles.

 The workers were also expected to meet daily cash quotas, records state.
 If the workers proved they could meet the quotas, the administrators would switch their paperwork from religious to student visas or arrange sham marriages so they could continue collecting cash year-round, prosecutors state.